mriale/PyDPainter/docs/tools/src/toolbox.md

 That means the [Brush](#brush-tool) tool use this black as transparency by default.
 It's not mandatory, you can SELECT another color RIGHT clicking anywhere on the palette below.
 Pink can be the transparency color, preserving all black pixel to be transparent in a new brush grabbing.

 ### Pick color
 You can pick any color from the canvas using a left click on the Color Swatch (either the dot or around).
-You'd better use one of thoses short key: `,` or `Ctrl`
+While using a drawing tool, you'd better learn this short key: `,`.
+We add the shortkey `Ctrl` to pick a color while in **Dot** or **Draw** tools for the convenience of PhotoShop and tablets users.
 The mouse pointer change to an pipette with a information bubble displaying the current color rank and RGB valeurs in Hex.

 ![](pipette.png)